ascorbic/ShounenStop/content/bottomBanner.md

 ---
-bannerText: Due to Covid, things will be delayed
+bannerText: Due to the current situation with the pandemic, there maybe shipping delays from Hong Kong.
+We will continuing monitoring the situation and notify customers if their shipments are delayed.
+Thank you for visiting Shounen Stop.
 ---